jiangyc2024/NumCSE/Assignments/PolishedCodes/MatVec/README.md

 ## Kroenecker (1-3)
 - No major changes.
 Just simple cleanup.

+## FastMatMult (1-4)
+- No major changes.
+Just copied the solution and template from the already existing CodeExpert folder and cleaned up the formatting a bit.

 ## HouseRefl (1-5) !
 - Split the code from `houserefl.cpp` into `main.cpp` and `houserefl.hpp`.
 - The latex labels are now inside `houserefl.hpp`.